Xingxun’s Story — First, do no harm.

 (13) Misrepresentation or fraud in any aspect of the conduct of the business or profession;

 To try to understand how MQAC could see no unprofessional conduct when the evidence was blatantly clear, we called MQAC staff.
 We found out that the medical board was never aware of the pharmacist’s drug warning; Dr. Clark never disclosed it to MQAC either.
-So we called the then-Director of MQAC Maryella Jansen and asked why.
-She told us on the phone, “The law does not require me to tell you anything, so I will not.”
+So we called the then-MQAC Director Maryella Jansen and asked why.
+Unbelievably, she told us on the phone, “The law does not require me to tell you anything, so I will not.”

-In February 2009, we met two MQAC’s staff, chief investigator Jim Smith and staff attorney Karen Caille, to discuss our concerns over MQAC “investigation”.
-At this meeting, these two MQAC staff showed zero interest to listen to our concerns.
+In February 2009, we met two MQAC’s staff, chief investigator Jim Smith and staff attorney Karen Caille.
+We were told the meeting was to discuss our concerns over MQAC’s investigation.
+However, at this meeting these two MQAC staff showed zero interest to listen to our concerns.
 First they refused to discuss and accept the hospital document showing the pharmacist’s warning, claiming it was a legal issue and they could not talk to us because we were not attorneys.
-Then, they repeatedly told us that “it is serious to take a doctor’s license away”, “you are not medical doctors so you opinions do not count”, “MQAC never makes mistakes”, “You cannot use the information you find online”, and “If you think the doctor killed your father, go find a lawyer.
+Then, they refused to even look at the copies of medical literature warning on Diamox that we brought to the meeting.
+They repeatedly told us that “it is serious to take a doctor’s license away”, “you are not medical doctors so you opinions do not count”, “MQAC never makes mistakes”, “You cannot use the information you find online”, and “If you think the doctor killed your father, go find a lawyer.
 The state cannot help you.”

 The state Facilities and Services Licensing also refused to investigate the Patient Rights violation.
 The head of the office, Linda Foss told us that “the drug is generally safe” and “hospitals do not have to tell their patients the risks of every drug.”